datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 .. index:: ! datalad command; create-sibling-ria

 The command :command:`datalad create-sibling-ria` can both create datasets in RIA stores and the RIA stores themselves.
-With DataLad versions lower than ``0.16.0``, :command:`datalad create-sibling-ria` sets up a new RIA store if it does not find one under the provided URL, but starting with ``0.16.0``, one needs to pass the parameter ``--new-store-ok`` in order to set up a new store.
+However, :command:`datalad create-sibling-ria` sets up a new RIA store if it does not find one under the provided URL **only** if the parameter ``--new-store-ok`` is passed.
 By default, the command will automatically create a dataset representation in a RIA store and configure a sibling to allow publishing to the RIA store and updating from it.
 With special remote capabilities enabled, the command will automatically create